 Attendance and Punctuality

-Here at The George Eliot School we pride ourselves on having high expectations as ourselves as professionals and of our pupils as learners.
+Here at George Eliot Academy we pride ourselves on having high expectations as ourselves as professionals and of our pupils as learners.
 Consequently it is vital that pupils arrive to school on time; punctuality is a legal requirement.

 - The Academy day starts at 8:45am when all pupils are expected to be in their designated area for period 1.